Enter the

 Nutritional Value

 Annatto seeds are a significant source of carotenoids and bixin, a powerful antioxidant, which gives the seed its brick red color and is the main component harvested for coloring food and textiles.
-Annatto seeds are also rich in calcium, fiber, and folic acid.
+Annatto seeds are also rich in calcium to strengthen bones and teeth, fiber to regulate the digestive tract, and vitamin C to boost the immune system while reducing inflammation.
 The seeds have antimicrobial properties due to their high level of antioxidants and have been used to aid in the healing of wounds, skincare, and relieve stomach issues.

 Applications

-Annatto seeds are most commonly used as a food coloring for butter, margarine, and cheeses like cheddar, edam, and muenster.
-Annatto seeds are also the main component in Achiote paste, a mixture of the seeds with aromatics, including cumin and coriander, and citrus juice or vinegar.
-Achiote pastes are popular in Latin and Caribbean cuisine and are incorporated into marinades and sauces for added flavoring.
-Annatto seeds can also be steeped in hot oil or lard to create manteca de Achiote, an infused, bright orange oil that contains subtle flavors of the seed.
+Annatto seeds release a pigmented coloring that is primarily unscented and used for adding hues to butter, margarine, and cheeses like cheddar, edam, and muenster.
+The seeds are typically steeped in hot water to extract the coloring, and the mixture can be stirred into Mexican rice, used as a food coloring, or incorporated into candies, chocolates, and other desserts.
+Annatto seeds are the main component in Achiote paste, a mixture of the seeds with aromatics, including cumin, coriander, citrus juice, or vinegar.
+Achiote pastes are popular in Latin and Caribbean cuisine and are incorporated into marinades and sauces for added flavor and coloring.
+Annatto seeds are also mixed into sazón, a condiment made from dried and ground seeds and stirred into fish dishes, slow-braised meats, soups, and stews.
 In Asia, the seeds are common in many Filipino dishes, and the Vietnamese incorporate the seeds into bun bo hue, a soup infused with Annatto seeds to impart an umami flavor.
-Annatto seeds pair well with rice, poultry, and fish and complement the flavors of onions and bay leaves, making them ideal for slow-braised meats, soups, and stews.
+Annatto seeds pair well with rice, meats such as beef, poultry, and fish, aromatics including onions, garlic, and chile peppers, and spices such as coriander seeds, cumin, and bay leaves.
 Whole Annatto seeds can be stored in an air-tight container in a dry, dark place for up to three years.
-Annatto seed paste can be kept up to three months when stored in the refrigerator.
+Annatto seed paste can be kept for three months when stored in the refrigerator.

 Ethnic/Cultural Info